Cimpress-MCP/Tiger-Problem/README.md

 ## What It Is

-Tiger.Clock is an implementation of [RFC 7807](https://tools.ietf.org/html/rfc7807), which defines a "problem detail" as a way to carry machine-readable details of errors in a HTTP response to avoid the need to define new error response formats for HTTP APIs.
+Tiger.Problem is an implementation of [RFC 7807](https://tools.ietf.org/html/rfc7807), which defines a "problem detail" as a way to carry machine-readable details of errors in a HTTP response to avoid the need to define new error response formats for HTTP APIs.

 ## Why You Want It